What is Data?

 Types of Data

-might be facts, statistics, opinions, or any kind of content that is recorded
+Data might be facts, statistics, opinions, or any kind of

-in some format.
-When data analysts organize data, they divide it into two
+content that is recorded in some format.
+When data analysts organize data, they

-within data into groups, based on specific characteristics, then those groups
+can organize information within data into groups, based on specific

-or structured data.
-Examples include names, dates, addresses, stock
+characteristics, then those groups or structured data.
+Examples include names,

-information, card numbers, and geolocation.
+dates, addresses, stock information, card numbers, and geolocation.

 Unstructured Data